|Over The Top Lifestyles Of Some Super Rich|

 Far from what many of us might think his studies and research show that millionaires are a real down to earth group of people, the kind that made America famous.
 He looks at where they live, their favorite leisure activities, and the different factors that make them wealthy.
 Somewhat obscure and not just off the press this book is an excellent read and a manual for those of us wanting to get ahead.

 Thomas Stanley reminds us you can’t judge a book by its cover, and that the fella you see mowing his yard or sitting next to you as you fly in coach may just be a millionaire.
 The book is about making and saving money the old fashion way, not through winning a lottery.
-This is a far more realistic look at the rich and wealth in America then the hyped and unhealthy fixation of the media on billionaires.
+This is a far more realistic look at the rich and wealthly in America than the hyped and unhealthy fixation of the media on billionaires.